szepeviktor/debian-server-tools/virtualization/jessie-backport/README.md

 # Backport Debian packages

-Executes a shell script that builds a Debian package in the mounted volume.
+Executes a shell script that builds a Debian package in the mounted Docker volume.

 ### Usage